-After you select one of our pool packages, you have to select options.
-The cover, the heater and the concrete are the basics - pure Tier I decisions!
+After you select one of our pool packages, you have to select options: the cover, the heater and the concrete are the basics.

 No pool cover is included in our pool packages.
-We sell a standard winter cover with a cover pump that installs with water tubes in the $650-700 range.
-We sell an array of bolted down winter safety covers in the $2,500-3,000 range for standard shapes (Includes pump).
-Of course, we love our year round Coverstar automatic covers which we sell with a new install about 85% of the time because of safety, convienence, and cost.
-We have a whole division of our company dedicated to sales and service of automatic covers, Perma Cover Service.
-As with anything, automatic covers are of varying quailty and cost.
-We sell only premium brands in the $9,000-14,000 range depending on size and options (especially track and lid options).
+We sell a standard winter cover with a cover pump that installs with water tubes in the $950-1,200 range.
+We sell an array of bolted down winter safety covers in the $3,300-4,000 range for standard shapes (Includes pump).
+Of course, we love our year-round Coverstar automatic covers which we sell with a new install about 85% of the time because of safety, convenience, and cost.
+As with anything, automatic covers are of varying quality and cost.
+We sell only premium brands in the $12,000-16,500 range depending on size and options (especially track and lid options).
 More information on our automatic covers can be found here and here is a good blog discussion about automatic covers, benefits and costs.

 A heater will almost double the time during which you can use your pool.

-Concrete -This is usually the preferred deck material because of aesthetics, cost and automatic cover concerns.
+Concrete - This is usually the preferred deck material because of aesthetics, cost, and automatic cover concerns.
 Alternatives are stone and pavers.
-Oh, and remember, deadbeat concrete means a deadbeat pool.

 We are especially proud of our regular concrete and exposed aggregate installed by our own concrete crew.
 We also subcontract for a full array of specialty concrete including stamped concrete and textured overlay decks.
 The below picture is an example of stamped concrete and there are many stamped concrete and spray deck colors and design options.